jonathan-kuhn/healthcheck/README.md

 You can put your API key in the ```settings.py``` file or use the default key ```textbelt``` to send one free SMS per day.

 **Note**: Free SMS sending with textbelt is not available in every country.
+See https://docs.textbelt.com/supported-countries

 ## Setup